 Monuments and top tourist attractions

-Designed by the Catalan architect Antoni Gaudí, the Sagrada Família is a beautiful basilica in the center of Barcelona and one of the most-visited landmarks.
+Designed by the Catalan architect Antoni Gaudí, the Sagrada Família is a beautiful basilica Barcelona's center and one of the most-visited landmarks.

 Commissioned by Josep Batlló and designed by Gaudí, the Casa Batlló was constructed between 1904 and 1906 and is one of the masterpieces in Barcelona.